South Coast Line

-Passenger trains first operated on the South Coast railway line in 1887, and is one of five routes on the NSW TrainLink Intercity network.
+Passenger trains first operated on the South Coast railway line in 1887, and is one of five routes on the Sydney Trains Intercity network.
 The South Coast Line routes span 40 stations, across 159 km of railway.
 An additional 5 stations and 7 km of railway are travelled by South Coast Line trains at peak hour on the Eastern Suburbs railway line.